bshapka/Branki/README.md

 ## Phase 4: Task 2

+Here is a representative sample of events logged by event logging:

 Mon Nov 22 00:37:23 PST 2021
 Deck name changed from Times Tables to Easy Times Tables